acm-projects/LearnThat/README.md

 # Stretch Goals

+- Keep track of the context that you last saw the word in
 - Feature to write your own definition of a word (for slang)
 - Display stats of the most saved words, total words searched up
 - Allow user to manually type in a word to save (for audio)